salesking/king_dtaus/README.markdown

 * added iban/bic to account
 * DTAZV added

+To try it use:
+  gem install king_dtaus --pre
+  # or add a pre version to your Gemfile
+  gem 'king_dtaus', '2.0.3.pre'

 ## TODOs

 * first gem with no todo's - never seen it, huh? - just kidding